 k-Minimum Path Error

 In the k-Minimum Path Error problem tries to model problems where the weight along a path is not constant.
-As such, edges that appear in more solution paths will be allowed to have a higher error (i.e. difference betweehn their input weight/flow value and the sum of the weights of the paths that use them).
-More formally, path now receive also a slack, which intuitively models how much the weight along a path can vary.
+As such, edges that appear in more solution paths will be allowed to have a higher error (i.e. difference between their input weight/flow value and the sum of the weights of the paths that use them).
+More formally, paths now receive also a slack, which intuitively models how much the weight along a path can vary.
 Ideally, we can decompose the weighted graphs with \(k\) paths that overall have small slack values.

 1. Definition